AlgyJr/ios_guides/Network-Programming.md

     // ...
 }
 ```

 It might not look like much, but a significant amount of code is saved from the Movie class object, and when you consume this API call, on the other side you'll get the Film objects you need to drive your UI, rather than a Dictionary you'd have to iterate over, verifying each value.

+Codable can save you a significant amount of time in writing networking code, and it's growing in popularity, so I highly recommend picking it up!

 ### AFNetworking
 This code starts to look a little cleaner with AFNetworking.